KaseyWang/eth-projects/README.md

 <h3>Why are you making ETH projects and ERC20 Tokens?</h3>
   <ul>
-    <li>It's fun and I like to learn
+    <li>It's fun and I want to code again.
-    <li>It's expressive artistically
+    <li>It's expressive artistically.
-    <li>To perhaps solve some problems
+    <li>To perhaps solve some problems.
-    <li>To become more organized and transparent
+    <li>To become more organized and transparent.
-    <li>To show the blockchain's potentials beyond (or in addition to) money-grabs
+    <li>To show the blockchain's potentials beyond (or in addition to) money-grabs.
-    <li>To incidentally represent women/LGBT 'non-programmers' on the blockchain
 </ul>

 <h3>What are your ideas so far?</h3>